davewilsonfbc/smapeaqn.ml/README.md

    **2.** Each of the 7 Auto-Weka experiments created in the previous step for *CriticalPlan* towards *CloudController* has been run, by following [Instructions for running Auto-Weka experiments](#auto-weka-run).

 #### b) Auto-Weka execution for Controller Selection Policy problem
-Once timeout values have been chosen, Auto-Weka has been exploited in order to obtain *S$\rightarrow$M* routing probabilities for MAPE job classes, as follows.
+Once timeout values have been chosen, Auto-Weka has been exploited in order to obtain *S->M* routing probabilities for MAPE job classes, as follows.

 [**Note**: Auto-Weka experiments that have been built for this step are contained in the subfolder *2-30-5_funct_rules_trees*.]